suits-rpg/rules/lib/rules/combat.md

 Every turn in which you have critical wounds, draw a card:

-* If you draw under your Critical Wounds, you bleed for another point of damage. (this is a normal Wound, not critical.)
+* If you draw under your Critical Wounds, you bleed for another point of damage.
+  (this is a normal Wound, not critical.)
   Also, draw a second card under your Will - Critical Damage or pass out.
-* If you draw over your Critical Wounds but under your Body, one point of Critical Wounds stabilizes (and becomes a normal non critical wound).
+* If you draw over your Critical Wounds but under your Body, one point of Critical Wounds stabilizes (and becomes a normal non-critical wound).

 If the sum of your critical and normal Wounds is over twice your body, you die.

 A medic can prevent bleeding by drawing under their skill - the subject's critical wounds.
 If successful, they prevent the bleeding.
 On a turn in which you do NOT bleed, they can attempt to stabilize a second point of Critical Wounds.

 #### Death

+Death occurs when you take a single hit causing wounds over your body, or accumulate wounds greater than twice your body.

 How dead is dead is something the gamemaster can arbitrate.
 Monsters and Sidekicks die like tadpoles.
 At the referee's discretion, heroes can struggle on as critically wounded